A favicon of Afternic

 Which countries use Afternic the most?

-The United States dominates Afternic's customer base with 11,610 companies (58.2% of enriched data).
-The UK ranks second with 1,760 companies (8.8%), followed by India with 1,084 (5.4%).
-This geographic concentration reflects the platform's origins as a US-based marketplace and its integration with GoDaddy, whose customer base is heavily North American.
+The United States leads Afternic's customer base with 11,610 companies (58.2% of enriched data).
+The UK ranks second with 1,760 (8.8%), and India third with 1,084 (5.4%).
+Geographic concentration reflects the platform's US origins and its integration with GoDaddy, whose customer base is heavily North American.

-What's the reason for this US concentration?
-Domain investing and aftermarket sales are most active in English-speaking markets with established digital commerce platforms.
-The US also leads in domain parking revenue due to higher advertising CPMs and more developed PPC networks.
-International adoption is growing in the UK, India, and Canada, but Afternic's pricing structure (30% standard commission, 20% discounted) and distribution partnerships favor US-based investors who can access GoDaddy's network directly.
+Why so US-heavy?
+Domain investing and aftermarket sales are most active in English-speaking markets with established digital commerce infrastructure.
+The US also leads in parking revenue because of higher ad CPMs and more developed PPC networks.
+International adoption is rising in the UK, India, and Canada, but Afternic's commission structure (30% standard, 20% discounted) and registrar partnerships favor US-based investors who can plug directly into GoDaddy's network (Afternic fee schedule).

 🇺🇸United States11,61067.6%